lollyca/product-card-finder/README.md

-# Product Card Scraper
+# Product Issue Finder

-A dynamic monitoring tool that helps identify missing product images across any website using a sitemap.
+A dynamic monitoring tool that helps identify missing product information across any website using a sitemap.
 Designed for marketing and content teams to quickly audit product pages and ensure visual consistency.

 Built with real-time progress tracking, seamless UI, and automatic CSV export — all powered by Puppeteer and Next.js.